A CLT for empirical processes involving time-dependent data: Another theorem and some examples

-\begin{rem} The addition of the random variable $Z$ in the previous corollary suffices to make condition (I) hold, and is not used in any other way.
-Furthermore, below we will see that something of this sort is necessary, since we will show that the CLT of the previous corollary fails for the fractional Brownian motion process $Y$, itself. \end{rem} \begin{proof} The $L_2$ distance for $\{X_t: t \in [0,T]\}$ is given by
+satisfies the central limit theorem in $\ell_{\infty}([0,T]\times \mathbb{R})$. \end{cor} \begin{rem} The addition of the random variable $Z$ in the previous corollary implies the densities of $Y_t+Z, t \in E$ are all bounded by the same\vadjust{\goodbreak} bound as that of the density of $Z$, and hence condition (I) holds with $\beta=1$.
+In particular, $Z$ is not used in any other way.
+Furthermore, below we will see that something of this sort is necessary, since we will show that the CLT of the previous corollary fails for the fractional Brownian motion process $Y$ itself, that is, when $Z=0$. \end{rem} \begin{pf*}{Proof of Corollary~\ref{cor2}} The $L_2$ distance for $\{X_t\dvtx t \in[0,T]\}$ is given by

 and without loss of generality we may assume the process to be normalized so that $c_{\gamma}=1$.
-Furthermore, it is well known that these processes are H\"older continuous on $[0,T]$, i.e. for every $\theta< \gamma/2$ we have
+Furthermore, it is well known that these processes are H\"older continuous on $[0,T]$; that is, for every $\theta< \gamma$ we have

 where